 Definition: All day efficiency means the power consumed by the transformer throughout the day.
 It is defined as the ratio of output power to the input power in kWh or wh of the transformer over 24 hours.
 Mathematically, it is represented as

-The ordinary or commercial efficiency of a transformer define as the ratio of the output power to the input power.
+The ordinary or commercial efficiency of a transformer is defined as the ratio of the output power to the input power.

-What is the need of All Day Efficiency?
+What is the need for All Day Efficiency?

-Hence, the performance of such transformers cannot be judged by the commercial or ordinary efficiency, but the efficiency is calculated or judged by All Day Efficiency also known as operational efficiency or energy efficiency which is computed by energy consumed during 24 hours.
+Hence, the performance of such transformers cannot be judged by the commercial or ordinary efficiency, but the efficiency is calculated or judged by All Day Efficiency also known as operational efficiency or energy efficiency which is computed by the energy consumed for 24 hours.